Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Network Architecture

-\textbf{Mixed BN statistics usually induces performance degeneration at a large distribution distance so that recollecting the target BN statistics for inference is necessary.} Fig.~\ref{fig:BN} compares the performance of MBS and TBS in two segmentation tasks.
-The results demonstrate our hypothesis that TBS outperforms MBS by visible gaps when the distribution distance is large.
-For NCS, the same upstream and downstream data means that the data-domain gap is minimal.
-Still, the representation gap between proxy and target tasks or the data-domain gap between training and test data might account for the small performance difference of MBS and TBS.
-For most of the SSL methods, the performance of MBS and TBS do not clearly favor one over the other.
-For LCS, the upstream and downstream CT volumes are from chest and abdomen respectively.
-Consequently, the distance between MBS and TBS in LCS are much larger than that in NCS.
-In this case, it is necessary to discard the mixed statistics and gather the target statistics for predictions.
-Otherwise, the large distribution shift usually results in significant performance degeneration.
-Overall, we believe that adopting TBS in specific target tasks is a reliable way to avoid the potential risk of mismatched BN statistics.
+\textbf{Mixed BN statistics usually induce performance degeneration at a large distribution distance so that recollecting the target BN statistics for inference is necessary.} Fig.~\ref{fig:BN} compares the performance of MBS and TBS in two segmentation tasks.
+For NCS, the same upstream and downstream data means a minimal domain gap.
+Still, the representation gap between proxy and target tasks or the data gap between training and test data might account for the slight performance difference between MBS and TBS.
+In most of the SSL methods, MBS and TBS do not clearly outperform the other.
+For transfer learning in LCS with a large domain gap between the upstream chest CT scans and target abdominal CT scans, TBS outperforms MBS by visible gaps.
+Therefore, we believe that using TBS for inference is a reliable way to avoid the potential risk of mismatched BN statistics.